AanojanB/Portfolio-Web-App/README.md

-Use the useThisBranch had issues with pulling and push on main
+Use the useThisBranch had issues with pulling and pushing on main